nipreps/nipreps-book/_sources/tutorial/data.md

 Diffusion imaging probes the random, microscopic movement of water molecules by using MRI sequences that are sensitive to the geometry and environmental organization surrounding these protons.
 This is a popular technique for studying the white matter of the brain.
-The diffusion within biological structures, such as the brain, are often restricted due to barriers (eg. cell membranes), resulting in a preferred direction of diffusion (anisotropy).
+The diffusion within biological structures, such as the brain, are often restricted due to barriers (e.g., cell membranes), resulting in a preferred direction of diffusion (anisotropy).
 A typical dMRI scan will acquire multiple volumes (or ***angular samples***), each sensitive to a particular ***diffusion direction***.

 <video loop="yes" muted="yes" autoplay="yes" controls="yes"><source src="../videos/dMRI-signal-movie.mp4" type="video/mp4"/></video>